IBM/openapi-to-graphql/README.md

 The following options can be set:

-* `strict` (type: `boolean`, default: `false`): OASGraph will try to interpret the provided OAS and may make some unintended changes in order to maximize usability and stability.
-If this option is set to false, OASGraph will not try to adjust the OAS.
+* `strict` (type: `boolean`, default: `false`): OASGraph generally tries to produce a working GraphQL interface for a given OAS.
+If OASGraph cannot fully translate a given OAS (e.g., because data schema definitions are incomplete or there are name collusions that cannot be resolved), OASGraph will per default degrade gracefully and produce a partly working GraphQL interface.
+OASGraph will log warnings (given logging is enabled).
+If OASGraph operates in `strict` mode, however, it will throw if it cannot create a GraphQL interface matching the given OAS perfectly.

 * `headers` (type: `object`, default: `{}`): Headers to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these headers will be ignored by OASGraph.